PerryRylance/InfiniteUnfoldingPyramid/README.md

 # InfiniteUnfoldingPyramid

-Background for a private experimental piece
+Background for a private experimental piece I'm working on.

+Thanks to @harveycollins for help with the mathematics.